ggwzrd/coinmunity-assignment/README.md

 ## Assignment

 Creating a community Microservice for CoiNerd, a platform for cryptocurrency enthusiasts.
 Users can browse posts, create posts and respond to other posts with Trusts, Reports and Comments.
+Each user has a trustiness score.
+A user can only post with a trustiness score > -10 and can only report/trust with a trustiness score of >= 0.
+The trustiness score can be increased by daily sign-in and received trusts.
+It will be decreased when a user's posts are reported.
 See below for more information regarding the assignment.

 * Database: PostgreSQL
 * Backend: Ruby on Rails